-To improve the valued learning outcomes of students in English and Mathematics and to engage students in the new Science curriculum through rigorous and authentic implementation of carefully developed units of work.
+To improve the valued learning outcomes of students in Mathematics and to engage students in the new History and Geography curriculums through rigorous and authentic implementation of carefully developed units of work.

-Our 2015 goal in Learning and Teaching was to improve the valued learning outcomes of students in both English and Mathematics.
-The pleasing results in both NAPLAN and standardised testing in 2015 are indicative of the rigour and precision that has been put in place in English and Mathematics over the last few years.
-The Science units have been developed across all stages and implemented throughout 2015.
+Our 2016 goal in Learning and Teaching was to improve the valued learning outcomes of students in Mathematics.
+The pleasing results in both NAPLAN and standardised testing in 2016 are indicative of the rigour and precision that has been put in place in English and Mathematics over the last few years.
+History and Geography units have been developed across all stages and implemented throughout 2016.